Our History

 2013

-The dockyard is incorporated as a Limited Liability Company to enhance its commercial operations and industry competitiveness.
+The dockyard was incorporated as a Limited Liability Company to enhance its merchant operations and industry competitiveness.

 Present

-NDL has built naval vessels, tugboats, and barges for the Navy and private sector, and leads in metal fabrication for telecoms, oil & gas, and marine construction.
+NDL has built naval vessels, tugboats and barges for the Nigerian Navy and private sector and leads in metal fabrications for marine construction, oil & gas and telecoms.

 Naval Dockyard Today